intel-analytics/ipex-llm/python/llm/example/transformers/transformers_int4/llama2/README.md

 ### RESPONSE:

-AI, or artificial intelligence, refers to the ability of machines to perform tasks that would typically require human intelligence, such as learning, problem-solving, and decision-making.
-AI systems use algorithms and data to make predictions, classify objects, and generate insights that would be difficult or impossible for humans
+AI, or artificial intelligence, refers to the ability of machines to perform tasks that would typically require human intelligence, such as learning, problem-solving,
 ```